 3. Mix in the lentils and cook for 30 minutes until the liquid evaporates.

-4. Add peas and cook for 5 minutes.
+4. Add peas and cook for five minutes.
 Remove from heat and stir in parsley.
 Season as needed.

 5. Place peeled and cut potatoes into cold water in a saucepan along with salt.
 Bring to a simmer and cook until potatoes are cooked through.
 Drain.

-6. While the potatoes are warm, oat milk, butter, and cheese.
+6. While the potatoes are warm, vegan milk, butter, and cheese.
 Season well with salt.